The Foreigner (2017 film): Box office

 The Foreigner grossed $34.4 million in the United States and Canada, and $111 million in other countries for a worldwide total of $145.4 million, against a production budget of $35 million.
 In the United States and Canada, the film opened alongside Happy Death Day, Marshall and Professor Marston and the Wonder Women, and was expected to gross $10–15 million from 2,555 theaters in its opening weekend.
 It made $4.8 million on its first day, including $855,000 from Thursday night previews.
 It went on to open to $15.5 million, finishing third at the box office behind Happy Death Day and Blade Runner 2049.

 Home media

 In the United Kingdom, the film was released on 15 December 2017 on Netflix.
 It became one of the UK's top ten most-watched Netflix original films of 2018, with a 0.37% share of the total Netflix content consumed in the UK that year.
 The film was released on DVD and Blu-ray in the United States on 9 January 2018 and in Canada and the rest of the world on 23 January.
-The film will be released on DVD & Blu-Ray on 19 May 2025 in the United Kingdom.
+The film was released on DVD & Blu-Ray on 19 May 2025 in the United Kingdom.